zizther/craft-filterenvvar/README.md

 Within your `config/general.php` file, they are strings which can be defined differently for each of your environments.

 Learn more about [environment variables...](http://buildwithcraft.com/docs/multi-environment-configs#environment-specific-variables)

+## Update

+Now supports globals using the same filter

+	{global.slogan}

+The functionality has also been put into the service layer, so it can also be used like

+	craft()->filterEnvVar->envvar($text)